Michael Olunga: Al-Duhail

+On 8 May 2023, Olunga and his club secured the 2022–23 Qatar Stars League title, scoring four goals in a 5–2 defeat of Al-Shamal.

 International career

 Olunga made his debut for the Kenya national team in a friendly against Seychelles at the Stade Linité in Victoria on 28 March 2015.
 He scored his first goal for the Harambee Stars in a friendly against South Sudan which resulted in a 2–0 win.
 On 27 July 2019, during the 2019 AFCON Olunga scored a double to complete a comeback against Tanzania.

+Recent International performance

+On 9 September 2025, Olunga scored twice in Kenya’s 5–0 win over Seychelles in a 2026 FIFA World Cup qualifier at Kasarani, converting a first-half penalty and adding a header after the break.
+The brace raised his tally to 34 goals, equaling Dennis Oliech as Kenya’s second all-time top scorer and leaving him one goal shy of William Ouma’s national record of 35.

 Personal life

 Olunga studied geospatial engineering at the Technical University of Kenya and pursued a Bachelor of Engineering degree.
 For this reason, he is regularly known as "The Engineer" by Kenyan football fans.
 He has stated that he looks up to Dutch striker Robin van Persie as a role model.